HealthRex/CDSS/README.md

 * medinfo/textanalysis - Not much here yet.
 One example of a project specific parsing script that translates a stream of text documents into an interactive HTML file that attempts to auto-annotate features of the documents based on Python coded annotator classes.
 * medinfo/web - View and Controller layer for web interface to application functions.

-Review the Wiki (https://github.com/HealthRex/CDSS/wiki) for Starter Notes on using some of the common data sources and codebase as well as general lab/group infrastructure.